8hobbies/hugo-apt/README.md

 ## How is this Repository Built?

-The scripts that generate the repository are completely available on [GitHub][].
-The execution of the scripts is defined in a [GitHub Workflow][], which regularly deploys the repository to [GitHub Pages][].
+The scripts that generate the APT repository are available on [GitHub][].
+The execution of the scripts is defined in a [GitHub Workflow][], which regularly deploys the APT repository to [GitHub Pages][].

 ## Contributing